 What Is Borderline Rage?

 Often referred to as BPD rage, explosive reactions related to extreme anger and a failure to control this intense negative emotion are prevalent in people with BPD.
-While not everyone with BPD will encounter this uncontrollable anger, those who do (and the people around them) struggle greatly.
-BPD rage usually has an immediate onset and can vanish just as quickly or last for hours, even days.2
+Their anger seems disproportionate to the trigger.
+While not everyone with BPD will encounter this uncontrollable anger, or emotional meltdown, those who do (and the people around them) struggle greatly.
+BPD rage usually has an immediate onset and can vanish just as quickyl, or it can last for hours, or even days.2

 Poor emotional regulation is a key factor related to BPD rage.
 Individuals with BPD tend to be more emotionally prone to anger, remain angry for longer periods, and display aggressive and uncontrollable reactions once triggered.3, 4, 5

 People with BPD struggle with how to deal with rejection and may have abandonment issues, which can trigger ongoing episodes of highs and lows usually occurring within the context of relationships.
-These are referred to as BPD cycles where one moment the BPD person can be exceedingly caring and loving, and then suddenly push their partner away, which can impact relationships.2
+These are referred to as BPD cycles where one moment the BPD person can be exceedingly caring and loving, and then suddenly push their partner away, which makes relationships with borderline personality disorder.2

 What Causes BPD Rage?